Hunter's find leads to discovery of prehistoric sea creature

 Elasmosaurs were carnivorous creatures with small heads and paddle-like limbs that could grow as long as 30 feet.
 Their fossils have been discovered across the world, and the one discovered in northeastern Montana was well-preserved and nearly complete.

-Hunter David Bradt came across the exposed fossil encased in rock while he was hunting for elk in the wildlife refuge in November 2010, Druckenmiller said.
-He recognized it as a fossil, took photographs and alerted a U.S. Fish and Wildlife Service employee.

-The refuge along the Missouri River is popular with hunters for its big game and remote setting.
+The refuge adjacent to the Missouri River is popular with hunters for its big game and remote setting.

-"This is a vast, remote and rugged place that has changed very little since Lewis and Clark passed through these lands more than 200 years ago," refuge manager Paul Santavy said.

-Bradt, who lives in Florence, Montana, did not immediately return a call for comment.
+David Bradt, a ranch manager from Florence, Montana, said he was hunting elk unsuccessfully in November 2010 when he walked into a canyon to splash some water on his face.

+In the creek, the water ran over what he thought was petrified wood sticking out of a rock.
+He pulled back the brush, saw vertebrae and knew it was fossilized bones.

 It took three days to excavate the fossil, but much longer to clean and study it before the determination could be made that it was a new species, Druckenmiller said.